gheenie/devops-mocks/README.md

 # Mocking and Patching

 The `cruncher.py` file contains two classes, `NumberRequester` and `NumberCruncher`.
-The `NumberRequester` gets a random number fact from the `numbersapi` endpoint.
+The `NumberRequester` gets a random number fact from the [numbersapi endpoint](http://numbersapi.com/).
+(Internally, it uses the `requests` API to make the REST call.
 It makes a careful note of the results of each request in a log and returns a dictionary with the number and its associated fact.

 Example:
 ```python